giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 - *Patch upgrade*: Only the patch version number is increased.

-- *Minor upgrade*: The minor version number is increased, while the Major version number stays the same.
+- *Minor upgrade*: The minor version number is increased, while the major version number stays the same.

-- *Major upgrade*: The Major version number is increased.
+- *Major upgrade*: The major version number is increased.

 #### Patch upgrade {#patch-upgrade}